ShimronAlakkal/ML-tutorial/README.md

 In this one, you'll be able to learn many stuff from ML, dart programming language, Go lang, javascript and many more.

+## Edit: This repo isn't updated in a long time.
+Please do your own research after what is in this, it would be the best thing.

 # 1. Machine Learning for beginners
 > In this tutorial, you'll be able to learn how to use Tensorflow, Numpy, Pandas, Scikit-Learn, Matplotlib etc.. for your projects and other applications.